seanslma/maki/Azure/Pipeline/Agent.md

 - Can run incremental builds - doesn't clean the repo or do a clean build so the builds will typically run faster

 ## Personal access token (PAT)
+The pat will be used when run `config.sh` in agent folder:
 - PAT is the only scheme that works with Azure Pipelines
 - PAT is used only when registering the agent and not for succeeding communication
 - Create a PAT: User settings > Security > Personal access tokens > New Token